Air Fryer Cooking Times & Temperature Chart (Free Printable Cheat Sheet)

 Why Cooking Times Vary by Air Fryer Model

 Not all air fryers are created equal, even when set to the same temperature.
+According to Consumer Reports (2025), some air fryers register up to 67°F below the set temperature, with significant variation measured across more than 40 tested brands — which directly explains why the same recipe can produce such different results from model to model.
 The key variables that affect actual cooking time are: wattage (higher wattage = more heat output), basket size (larger baskets spread food out more, requiring longer times), airflow pattern (some models circulate air more intensely than others), and whether the unit has a steel or non-stick interior (which affects heat absorption and reflection).
 A 1,700-watt air fryer will cook food measurably faster than an 1,100-watt model even at the same set temperature.
 Common high-output brands that tend to cook fast include Ninja Foodi, Instant Vortex Plus, and COSORI.
 Oven-style air fryers from Cuisinart, Breville, and Ninja folio models often have more cooking capacity and may take slightly longer.
 Always trust your thermometer over the timer.

 Basket-Style vs. Oven-Style Air Fryers